AlessandraParziale/CAFFE-Framework/README.md

 ├── 📄 README.md
 ```

-The full implementation of the **CAFFE** framework is shared in the Caffe/ directory.
-The source code in Jupyter Notebook is commented to support the reusability and reproducibility of the framework.

 ## Note
-Each folder and subfolder includes a dedicated README file with specific instructions on how to run and use the components within the package.
+Each folder and subfolder includes a dedicated **README** file with specific instructions on how to run and use the components within the package.